 Of course, fund managers also try to determine what will be added to the index, because if they don't, they'll be buying the stocks at higher prices, which will hurt the fund performance.
 So, it is the combined buying by active traders and fund managers that drives up the stocks' prices before they are actually added to the index.
 No doubt some of the stock price declines results when the active traders sell for a profit.

 Russell Global Equity Indexes

-The Russell Investment Group is coming out with new indexes in the 4th quarter of 2006, the Russell Global Equity Indexes, which will provide indexes for other countries, with sub-indexes of their regions and industries.
+The Russell Investment Group has also developed the Russell Global Equity Indexes, which provide indexes for other countries, with sub-indexes of their regions and industries.
 This progression is natural considering that computers have greatly reduced the cost of computing indexes, and the investment world is becoming a more global one.